 3.8 Reports of examiners

-Each examiner will submit a report on the thesis recommending one of the following results:
+Each examiner will submit a report to Candidature Services on the thesis recommending one of the following results:

 3.8.1 Pass.
 The thesis should be classified as PASSED and the candidate awarded the degree of (name of degree) without amendment or further examination.
 For the PhD, examiners may also recommend that the degree be awarded Pass (Summa Cum Laude) where the thesis is judged to be of outstanding merit.